SabreTools/MPF/CHANGELIST.md

 - Handle extension changing only
 - Swap order of operations for changing program
 - Fix dumping path in DD
-- Fix PlayStation serial code region parsing (Deterous)
+- Fix PlayStation serial code region parsing
 - Retrofit README
 - Migrate to Nuget package for Redump
 - Remove dd for Windows